 They also got as hot as fire when you heated anything in them in the microwave.
 It was insane how hot a dish would be and the food was still cold!

-This perplexed me so much because I would say I’ve only had a couple of sets of dishes that this didn’t happen with and I just didn’t know why.
-So of course, I turned to Google.
+This perplexed me because I would say I’ve only had a couple of sets of dishes that this didn’t happen with and I just didn’t know why.
+So of course, I turned to Google and did some research.
 These are the best explanations I found for why this happened so badly with some of my dishes and not others:

 The material the dishes are made out of makes a difference in how much heat they absorb.

-While I didn’t find a total agreement on which material was the best, I did see a lot of opinions about how stoneware was the worst offender.
+While I didn’t find a total agreement on which of the variety of materials for dishes was the best, I did see a lot of opinions about how stoneware was the worst offender.
 It could be metals in the glaze or moisture in the ceramic of stoneware that absorbs the microwaves and heat up.

 Bowls get seem to get so much hotter than plates in the microwave.

-4) Reasonable in cost.
+- Reasonable in cost

 So what did a find to be the BEST white everyday dishes??
 Drumroll, please…….

 The bowls still get hotter than the plates, but as I mentioned above, I think that’s an issue of food distribution and the amount of heat it takes to get it warm.
-If you have a bowl that does great in the microwave, please share it with us!
+If you have a bowl that does great in the microwave, please share it with us in the comments.